aboutlo/async-memo-ize/README.md

 **Notice:** sync function can be used too

-I did this project mainly for fun and because I hit the second use case in a real project.
+### Real project use case

-A docker cluster with multiple nodejs compute a calculation avery day for each user The calculation is adjusted using the data from the last 90 days.
+A docker cluster with multiple NodeJs nodes compute a calculation every day for each user The calculation is incremental using the data from the last 90 days.
-With this approach I distributed the calculation across all available nodes and I avoided to crunch again the previous days data
+With this approach, the computation can be distributed across all the nodes available.
+It avoids crunching data from the previous days again and again.

 ## Install